lovvskillz/django-globee/README.md

 # django-globee

-django-globee is a Django app to integrate Globee Payments.
+django-globee is a Django app to integrate GloBee Payments.

 Quick start
 -----------